IMG

 Annual policies are often cost effective for travelers that plan to take at least three international trips in a year.

-Yes, travel insurance is strongly recommended for senior travelers taking a trip, especially if they are a U.S. resident planning international travel.
+Yes, travel insurance is strongly recommended for senior travelers, especially if they are planning an international trip.
 This is due to the fact that most domestic healthcare policies, such as Medicare, do not provide medical coverage overseas.
+In addition, overseas travel typically comes with higher trip costs and greater risks of delays, baggage loss, and other disruptions.

 The cost of travel insurance is often small compared to the high costs of receiving medical care abroad or having to cancel a trip before it begins.